X

 |---|---|---|---|

-| Bradycardia (slow pulse) | Common | Therapeutic effect | Pulse <50: reduce dose |
+| Bradycardia (slow pulse) | Common | Therapeutic effect | Pulse <50: reduce the dose |

-| Fatigue / low drive | Common | Beta-blockade + CNS effect | Often improves after 2–4 weeks |
+| Fatigue / lack of drive | Common | Beta blockade + CNS effect | Often improves after 2–4 weeks |

-| Sleep disturbances / nightmares | Common | Lipophilic → CNS penetration! | Take in morning!
+| Sleep disturbances / nightmares | Common | Lipophilic → brain penetration! | Take in the morning!
 Or switch to bisoprolol |

-| Cold hands/feet | Common | Peripheral vasoconstriction | With peripheral vascular disease: keep dose low |
+| Cold hands/feet | Common | Peripheral vasoconstriction | With PAD: dose the beta blocker low |

-| Dizziness / hypotension | Common | Blood pressure lowering | Rise slowly; adjust dose |
+| Dizziness / hypotension | Common | Blood pressure lowering | Stand up slowly, adjust the dose |

 | Weight gain | Occasional | Reduced basal metabolic rate | Diet, exercise |

-| Erectile dysfunction | Occasional | Beta-2 effect at higher doses | Switch to nebivolol (vasodilating) |
+| Erectile dysfunction | Occasional | Beta-2 effect at a higher dose | Switch to nebivolol (vasodilating) |

-| Bronchospasm | Rare | Beta-2 blockade at high doses | Note with asthma!
+| Bronchospasm | Rare | Beta-2 blockade at a high dose | Caution with asthma!
 Bisoprolol is more selective |

 | Starting dose | Reduction step | Duration |